officeband/sthc/README.md

-# Sticky Table Headers And Columns
+# Sticky Table Headers and Columns
-Sticky Table Headers And Columns
+Sticky table headers and columns with no additional horizontal and vertical scroll bars.

 Demo: https://office-band.appspot.com/sthc.html